FHIR in Vietnam: a timeline from 2010 to today

 2. 2010-2017 — HL7 v2 pilots in private hospitals

-The public sector lagged behind, with only a handful of pilot projects.
-Bach Mai Hospital piloted HL7 v2 across its LIS-HIS cluster at limited scale in 2016.
+The public sector followed later with limited integration projects.
 The eHealth Vietnam 2013 conference was one of the first forums to address HL7 head-on.
 Even so, no national Implementation Guide existed, no Vietnamese terminology was standardized, and every vendor interpreted HL7 v2 differently.
 Cross-system integration costs were therefore steep and were typically buried inside turnkey deployment contracts.

 Four traits define this phase: private hospitals led because they had flexible IT budgets; public hospitals lacked both resources and incentives; vendor lock-in became a major technical barrier; and neither the Ministry of Health nor BHXH had a unified HL7 policy.
 FHIR did not even exist yet in Vietnam's official vocabulary, since the international DSTU1 was only released on 30/9/2014, and R4 (4.0.1) was not published by HL7 International until 30/10/2019.